AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/csv.md

 ---
 # CSV

-The Adobe Workfront Fusion CSV modules let you create CSV files and parse CSV text from a received text value or a file.
+The [!DNL Adobe Workfront Fusion CSV] modules let you create CSV files and parse CSV text from a received text value or a file.

 ## Access requirements